-This article explains how to get started with the VB.NET language.
+This article explains how to get started with the VB.NET programming language.

 Normally, we would first talk about how to install the programming language files, and then move on to installing a suitable IDE.
 However, in VB.NET’s case, we will be combining both of these steps.
 This is because Visual Basic comes with it’s own full IDE.